underiya/TravelBee/README.md

 # TravelBee

-TravelBee is a website designed to make travel planning easy and convenient.
-Users can explore travel packages, select destinations, choose dates, and book their journeys seamlessly.
+At TravelHub, we believe in turning your travel dreams into reality.
+Whether you're an adventure seeker, a luxury traveler, or someone looking for a quick getaway, we've got you covered.
+Our platform is designed to simplify the travel booking process, offering a one-stop solution for flights, hotels, and exclusive travel packages.
 Preview the live template here: [TravelBee Live Demo](https://travel-bee-1.netlify.app/)

 ## Table of Contents
 - [Features](#features)
 - [Getting Started](#getting-started)
   - [Prerequisites](#prerequisites)
   - [Installation](#installation)
 - [Screenshots](#Screenshots)

 ## Features